 1. Give Them Time to Prepare

 With some changes, like the unexpected death of a loved one, preparation isn’t possible.
-But when preparation is an option, give your child plenty of advance warning that a major change is coming.
+But when preparation is an option, give your child plenty of warning that a major change is coming.
 This allows them time to process and begin to accept the change.

-If the life change is divorce, show the child where the other parent will be living.
+If the life change is divorce, show your child where the other parent will be living.
 Point out which room will belong to them.
 Take them on a tour of the neighborhood and highlight any interesting or exciting features.

 If you’re having a baby, show your children pictures of themselves as babies.
 Talk about what to expect when the new baby comes and all the ways your children can be great big brothers or sisters.